MisterAaronWong/bikesharing/README.md

 ### Checkout Times for Users
 ![checkout_times_users](Resources/checkout_times_users.png)

-Based on this visualization it appears that
+Based on this visualization it appears that the most frequent duration of bikes checked out appear to be within 5-10 minutes, with the peak number of bikes reaching close to 150,000.
+This means that most riders who check out bikes usually only ride for around 5-10 minutes.
+There is a sharp decrease in bikes checkout out after this time frame, indicating that after aroun5-10 minutes, many of theese riders gradually begin to finish their ride and return the bikes.

 ### Checkout Times by Gender
 ![chceckout_times_gender](Resources/checkout_times_gender.png)

-Based on this visualization it appears that the highest number of bikes checked out at the highest minute duration is around 10 minutes, with male bikers encompassing the majority of the checkout times.
+Similar to the previous visualization, it appears that the highest number of bikes checked out at the highest minute duration is around 5-10 minutes, with male bikers encompassing the majority of the checkout times.
 However all genders follow a similar pattern in the amount of the time that is spent checked out and riding, with the peak time somewhere around 5-10 minutes.
 Beforehand, there is a sharp increase and after the peak, there is a sharp decrease seen across all genders.
 There are very minimal to no riders regardless of gender who have bikes checked out past around 55 minutes.

 ### Trips by Weekday for Each Hour
 ![weekday_trips_each_hour](Resources/weekday_trips_each_hour.png)